AndryRafam/MobileNetV2_Transfer_Learning/README.md

 # MobileNetV2_Transfer_Learning
-Image classification by transfer learning (using MobileNetV2 as a based model)
+Image classification by transfer learning (using MobileNetV2 as a based model).
+The dataset contains three class of image: Cat, Dog and Panda.
+Link to download the dataset: https://www.kaggle.com/ashishsaxena2209/animal-image-datasetdog-cat-and-panda